AlexFraser47/StarlingRoundUp/README.md

 from account, filter by this and use it as our savings account currency).
 - Some values such as currency, savings account name & target amount as hard coded, this wouldn't be the case for prod.
 - Generic exceptions are used when requests fail, these would need changed so they don't mask unexpected exceptions.
+- Assuming the json fields are set as not null in the db as their presence is required for the task to be executed.

 ## Requirements:
 - Java 17 (https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)